* FREE SHIPPING ON ORDERS $20 OR MORE! *

 When we put the house up for sale, I was thinking one month to sell the house, one month for paper work and then one month to move out.
 That would give the Palm Harbor guys 90 days to get our home set up even with delays.

 They realtor listed our home on Monday and by Wednesday it was sold.
-Just shot 28 days of my master plan.
+Just shot 28 days of my master plan to pieces.
 Still plenty of time to get moved.

 The land sale took about two weeks longer than we thought it would.
-Even though the PH people had a copy of the land contract and bank records showing we had the money to buy the land, they would not move on our home paper work.
+Even though the PH people had a copy of the land contract and bank records showing we had the money to buy the land, they would not move on our home paper work until we had the deed showing the land was ours.
 Even when we came in and paid our 30% down, they did not move on it.
 I believe it would have been better to hold our part until closing.
 But you learn as you go along.

 Of course, I did not understand this since the land was not being used as collateral for the home.

-We are told that the person doing the closing paper work is swamped.
-As a customer I don't want to hear this.
+We were told that the person doing the closing paper work was swamped.
+As a customer, I don't want to hear this.
 I do not care about everyone else's paper work, just my own.
-When you order from us and we were to tell you that we are swamped and will get your order out when we can, would you not go somewhere else?
+When you order from us and if we were to tell you that we are swamped and will get your order out when we can, would you not go somewhere else?

-I also found out that when we close, we have to give the keys up and be moved out.
+I also found out that when we close, we have to give the keys up to the house and be moved out that same day.
 Another 30 days of my master plan shot.